-We are very much indebted to participants at 6TH European Conference on Corporate R&D and Innovation CONCORDi2017 (Seville, 17th-29th September 2017).
+We are very much indebted to participants at 6TH European Conference on Corporate R&D and Innovation CONCORDi2017 (Seville, 17th-29th September 2017) and the Workshop on Challenges of Innovation Policy (Reus, 24th November 2017).
 This paper is part of the investigations carried out with the financial support of the Consolidated Research Group 2014-SGR-1395 of the Catalan Government, the Xarxa de Referència d'Economia Aplicada (XREAP), and the competitive project ECO2015-68061-R "Gender Diversity as a Determinant of Innovation: An Analysis of the Impact of Gender Diversity on Firm Innovation" funded by the Ministry of Economics and Competitiveness Spanish Government and by European funds from FEDER.
-We are grateful to Veronica Gombau and Anna Rovira for her research support.
+We are grateful to Verònica Gombau and Anna Rovira for her research support.
 The usual disclaimers apply.